UTSASRG/Scaler/libAnalyzer/README.md

   - Each node will contain simple aggregated data associated with a specific function and library

       - Information stored:
-        - Function Name and Library Name (Both seperate attributes)
+        - Function Name and Library Name (Both separate attributes)
         - Total recorded samples for the node's function
-        - Timestamps if available, AND the user requested to use them
+        - List of Timestamps if available, AND the user requested to use them
              - Also execution time
         - A list of child functions (These are functions that were called after the current node's function. i.e. on the next call stack level)